Contact: Carole Baggerly

 “The time to act is NOW!
 Vitamin D is cheap, demonstrably safe, and effective,” said Carole Baggerly, Director and Founder of GrassrootsHealth.
 “Every breast feeding woman needs to supplement with 6400 IU vitamin D per day.
 Help us change the recommended daily allowance, sign our change.org petition here.”

-GrassrootsHealth is a nonprofit public health organization dedicated to moving public health messages regarding vitamin D from research into practice.
-It has a panel of 48 senior vitamin D researchers from around the world contributing to its operations.
+GrassrootsHealth is a nonprofit public health organization dedicated to moving vitamin D research into practice.
+Together with 48 world-wide senior vitamin D researchers it has issued a call to action – to raise vitamin D levels to 40-60 ng/ml (100-150 nmol/L).
 GrassrootsHealth is currently running the D*action population intervention program to solve the vitamin D deficiency epidemic worldwide.
 Under the D*action umbrella, there are programs looking at the entire population as well as targeted programs for breast cancer prevention and a ‘Protect Our Children NOW!’ program to reduce the complications of vitamin D deficiency encountered during pregnancy and childhood.